andymac1091/CASA0005book/docs/01-prac1.md

 **We haven't talked about the Coordiante Reference System (CRS) (or Spatial Reference System (SRS)) of our map document**

-A coordinate reference system is a series of paramters that define the coordinate system.
-Within GIS we use geographic or projected cooridnate systems.
-The former uses a three-dimesional spherical surface to define locations of Earth, whereas the latter is defined on a flat, two-dimesional surface giving it constat lengths, angles and areas.
+A coordinate reference system is a series of parameters that define the coordinate system.
+Within GIS we use geographic or projected coordinate systems.
+The former uses a three-dimensional spherical surface to define locations of Earth, whereas the latter is defined on a flat, two-dimensional surface giving it constant lengths, angles and areas.

 In ArcMap we can specify what CRS we want to use by:

 20. Right clicking on the map document > Data Frame Properties

 You'll see that it is already set to Projected Coordinate Systems, National Grids, Europe, British National Grid.
-This is because ArcMap will default to the cooridnate system of the first data layer loaded.
+This is because ArcMap will default to the coordinate system of the first data layer loaded.

 <img src="prac1_images/coorindate_system.png" width="300pt" style="display: block; margin: auto;" />